NEWS

 Please note that links to many Numismatic Contacts including dealers auctioneers etc have just been added to our ‘Links to other Societies’ page found by clicking the three bar icon at the top of the page.
 Many have been supportive of the Society in the past.

 Please look up our ‘Essex Numismatic Society’ ‘Facebook’ Page and check us out.
-Join in the discussion’s and posts.
+Join in the discussion

 NEXT MEETING